Gate lattices and the stabilized automorphism group: Setting the scene

 \end{definition}

 EFP is a \emph{gluing property}, meaning it deals with compatibility of patterns on different areas of the group.
-On the groups $\Z^d$, the EFP property can be seen as a weakening of the uniform filling property, introduced in \cite{RoSa99} for $\Z^2$s.
+On the groups $\Z^d$, the EFP property can be seen as a weakening of the uniform filling property, introduced in \cite{RoSa99}.
 To the best of our knowledge it has not been studied previously even on $\Z^2$.

-As a technical weaker notion, we say a subshift has the \emph{many fillings property}, or \emph{MFP}, if as $F \Subset G$ tends to $G$, the number of configurations agreeing with $x|_{G \setminus F}$ tends to infinity uniformly in $x \in X$.
+As a technical weaker notion, we say a subshift has the \emph{many fillings property}, or \emph{MFP}, if as $F \Subset G$ tends to $G$, the number of configurations agreeing with $x|{G \setminus F}$ tends to infinity uniformly in $x \in X$.
 A subshift is \emph{nontrivial} if it has at least two configurations.
-The following is a simple exercise.
+The following is a simple exercise (recalling that a closed nonempty subset of Cantor space without isolated points is homeomorphic to Cantor space).